rosikand/flax-examples/README.md

 - **Autoencoder**: `autoencoder.ipynb`

 Note: going to add a subfolder called `cool-jax-concepts` which will be atomic notebooks displaying a specific jax concept in each one.
 Might add docs that look like [this](https://gobyexample.com/): "Jax by example" or "Jax in $n$ steps"...

+Some ML topics I want to cover:
+- Meta-learning on a vision classification task
+- DDPM
+- Neural differential equations
+- Graph neural networks
+- Self-supervised learning for vision

+Some jax concepts I want to cover:
+- `pmap` and where to use it with flax (i.e., distributing data and model params/state + distributed update function)
+- Train state in flax